gianlucabianco/react-would-you-rather/README.md

 | authedUser | String | The id of the user who answered the question|
 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

+# EXTRA FEATURES

+## 🔓 Signin / 🔏 Signup / 🔐 Reset password

+Users credentials for login are stored in the `credentials.js` file.

+Througout the project, the user could reset their password by clicking on the “Forgot Password” link.

+The user could also sign up for a new account by clicking on the “Sign Up” link.
+The new user will be able to log in after signing up.

+## 🔓 Filters

+The user can toggle the answered/not answered filters by clicking on the “answered” and “not answered” buttons, located at the top of the page.

+These buttons toggle the visibility of the questions (any combinations of “answered“ / “not answered“).

+The state of the filters is handled via redux.
+Please see `filters.js` reducer and action for more details.

 <!--